Farza03/tmp-rules/tmp-rules.md

  ---
 ## §2 - Game only rules

-Rules marked with an asterisk (*) do not apply on Arcade servers and inside of No Collision Zones.
-Traffic laws and road signage must be obeyed.
-This means European road laws and signage must be followed in ETS2 and American road laws and signage must be followed in ATS.
-Failure to adhere to the respective road laws, and signage, and local lane closures represented by smart signs (see §2.7) may result in a punishment.
+Rules marked with an asterisk (*) do not apply on Arcade servers and inside of No Collision Zones unless otherwise specified.
+Traffic laws, road signage and smart signs (§2.7) must be obeyed based on the countries/states respective legislation.
 Traffic lights and stop signs can be ignored if no other users are in the immediate area.
 Speeding, while allowed, is not recommended.
 Speeding can lead to accidents and can factor in a punishment decision.
 Baiting other players into accidents will not be tolerated and is punishable.
 Areas with 25+ players are considered highly populated.

-**§2.1 - Hacking/Bug/Feature abusing - PERMANENT BAN**
+**§2.1 - Hacking/Bug/Feature abusing - 6 MONTHS - PERMANENT BAN**

 Using any kind of tool to change gameplay, including but not limited to using the in-game console, trainers or cheat engine in order to bypass the speed limiter, to jump hack, no collision hack or anything similar.
 Bypassing the server-sided auto kick system.
 Misusing features such as ghost mode to cause damage to others while connecting to the servers.
+The TruckersMP Team reserves the right to apply any of the above-mentioned punishments on a case basis without justification on the decision.

 **§2.2 - Collisions***